Caleb-Ellefson/GrowByte/README.md

 ### System Architecture

-The diagram below shows how Growbyte devices interact with the hub, backend, and web interface.
-Sensor nodes collect soil data and send it to a central hub using ESP-NOW.
-The hub then forwards that data securely to the backend, where it’s processed and displayed to the user in real time.

 ![diagram]

+There are five main components of growbytes systems architecture:
+* Soil monitor - What collects your soils hydration
+* The Hub - What sends your data to the server
+* Server - How you data is moved
+* Database - Where all your data is stored
+* Webpage - Where all your data is displayed

+Sensor nodes collect soil data and sends it to a central hub using ESP-NOW.
+The hub then forwards that data securely to the backend, where it then can be queryed by the front end to display your data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>